 TOGAF ADM can be used together with ArchiMate (figure below), as the ADM phases B to D map perfectly to ArchiMate layers: Business, Application and Technology.
 Also, ADM phases A, E and F can be modeled with ArchiMate Motivation and Implementation & Migration elements.
 In addition, ArchiMate Strategy elements can be used for modelling strategy aspects.

 - Check the LEAF reference implementation via this link.

 The model is created with Sparx EA tool (link).
 As typical to Sparx EA models, visual elements can be clicked to drill-down into the child diagram.
 If there is a child diagram included, it is marked with “glasses” sign on the bottom right corner of the element.
 More example content is to be added continuously into this model.

 Note!
 The LEAF framework can be implemented on any EA-tool in addition to Sparx EA, such as QPR EA, BIZZdesign EA, Orbus iServer, Mavim, Ardoq etc.

 Reference Implementation Source Model

-You can get the Sparx EA model from this link (version 2018-11-28).
+You can get the Sparx EA model from this link (model is created with Sparx EA v.14).
 Note!
 This EAP model is under continuous development and is to be changed frequently.